 CAR ACCIDENT LAWYER CHILD INJURY RIDING SCHOOL BUS

 Each Minnesota car accident lawyer in our office handles cases every year regarding an injured child.
-Usually our cases involve a child riding in a car who suffers an injury in a car accident.
+Usually our cases involve a child riding in a car who suffers an injury in a car accident, but we also sometimes see cases where a child is injured on a school bus.
 Usually drivers are careful to avoid a car accident with a school bus or a child getting on or off of the bus or crossing the street after getting off of the bus.
 But there still can be a car accident with a child who got off a school bus, or with the bus itself.
 Here is a recent article a car accident lawyer saw from the Minnesota State Patrol about school bus accidents and safety:

 SCHOOL BUS SAFETY